nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! tip

-    Don't worry if the channel types and operators, closures etc feel like a lot to grapple with the first time you encounter them.
-The key learning point is that we can create a channel from a file and then read in the contents of that file.
+    Don't worry if the channel types and operators feel like a lot to grapple with the first time you encounter them.
+The key learning point here is that we can create a channel from the contents of a file.
 You'll get more opportunities to practice using these components in various settings in later training modules.

 ### Takeaway